mofasseldotcom/easy-to-use-git-tutorial/README.md

 	git config --global user.name "mofassel"
 	git config --global user.email "mofassel.me@gmail.com"

 #2.
-To initiating git repo
-Need to create a directory where to set the local repo named gitrepo.git
+To initiating git repo we need to create a directory where to set the local repo named gitrepo.git
 	git init gitrepo.git
 #3. when we create a file in gitrepo.git folder then we need to add it before making commit
 	git add . or git add filename
-then
 	git commit -m "commit message here"
 #4.
 We can see status or log message
 	git status